 We care deeply about our team and strive to provide flexibility and benefits so each person can prioritize the things they care about.

-For example, our core working hours are from 10am-4pm.
+For example, our core working hours are from 10am-4pm in your local time zone.
 The goal of core hours is to ensure that we can pair and collaborate in a high-bandwidth way during the majority of our workday while allowing us the flexibility that real life requires.
 You may notice that 10am-4pm for five days doesn't add up to 40 hours - yet 40 is generally what we expect to do.
 How you organize your work time outside of core hours is at your discretion, whether this is early mornings, late evenings, or weekends (though weekend work is not recommended).

 Our other benefits include

-- Healthy work/life balance with no overtime requests; work 40 hours and go home
+- Healthy work/life balance with no overtime requests

 - 100% employer paid medical, dental, and vision plans for employee, spouse, and family